All Towanreef kittens are of outstanding quality, type and temperament and leave us with a complementary kitten pack and information sheet.

 These are pet prices.
 If interested in a breeder cat, please enquire.

 Q/ There is some wording on the kittens pages I dont understand

 A/ Available means this kitten is available to reserve.

 Pending awaiting a deposit means someone has shown interest in the kitten but we are waiting on the deposit to arrive.

-Reserved means this kitten has now been reserved for someone and they have placed a deposit/holding fee on this kitten.
+Reserved means this kitten has now been reserved for someone and they have placed a non refundable deposit/holding fee on this kitten.

 Keeper means I am keeping this kitten for my own breeding program.

 Q/How do I reserve a kitten?

 A/A non-refundable deposit/holding fee will secure a specific kitten.
 A non-refundable deposit of £300 for non-breeding kittens and £500 for breeding kittens reserves the kitten of your choice.
 The deposit`s are un-refundable if you decide that you don`t want a kitten.
 However if the kitten isnt available for some reason on my part, I will transfer the deposit to another kitten.
 I reserve the right to have a change of mind and keep a kitten for my programme that has a deposit on it, only in this case you can either wait for another kitten or have your deposit returned.